Peter Tork and James Lee Stanley at Caffè Lena, Saratoga Springs, NY on February 7, 2004

 Place: Caffè Lena, Saratoga Springs, NY

 My family and I went to Caffè Lena at about 1:00 p.m. on Saturday.
 We saw a sign on the door that said that the 8:00 p.m. show had sold out, so they added another show at 5:30 p.m.
-We had called a few weeks earlier and made reservations but they weren’t confirmed, so we decided to go to the 5:30 p.m. show and see what was happening.
-We came back at about 4:50 p.m. and were the second or third people there.
+We had called a few weeks earlier and made reservations, but they weren’t confirmed, so we decided to go to the 5:30 p.m. show and see what was happening.
+We came back at about 4:50 p.m. and we were the second or third people there.
 It turns out we did have reservations for the 8:00 show, but we cancelled them and stayed for the first one.
-Unfortunately, we had to sit at the back, but I was happy just to be there, of course.
+Unfortunately, we had to sit at the back, but I was happy just to be there.

 At 5:30 p.m., one of the venue employees went to the stage area where we could see a piano, and I’d assume some more instruments, but from our seats, we couldn’t tell.
 Shortly after, I heard a guitar behind me and my dad started nudging me, but I didn’t turn around.
 It turned out to be James Lee Stanley.
 He went to the stage and started his set.
 I don’t know the names of all of the songs, but some were “Stolen Season”, “Just Like Tom Thumb’s Blues”, “Three Monkeys”, and “Fair-Weather Town”.

 I guess I’ll explain the layout of Caffè Lena a little bit.
 After you go through the front door, there’s a small room, then another door, then some stairs that lead upstairs, where the show would be.
-At the top of stairs, there is another railing, and my family and I were at the table just behind it.
-Shortly after “Stolen Season”, my mom saw two people coming upstairs and said “oh, I think that’s him!”.
+At the top of stairs, there is another railing, and my family and I were at the table just behind the railing.
+Shortly after “Stolen Season”, my mom saw two people coming upstairs and said “oh, I think that’s him!”
 I didn’t know she was talking about, so I continued watching the show.
-Then she said, “yep, that’s him!”.
+Then she said, “yep, that’s him!”
 I looked at the person coming up the stairs and… it was him!
 There was Peter Tork, only a foot away from me!

 It was February, so it was pretty cold outside.
 Some of the people who came in late hadn’t closed the door, but Peter wasn’t one of them.